New

 • Comparative test investigation - In a comparative test, the thing that is being changed has labels, such as the types of materials.

-• Variables - Variables are things which can be changed in an investigation.
+• Variables - A variable is something that can be changed, measured or kept the same in an investigation.

 This lesson focuses on the working scientifically skill of planning a comparative test investigation within the context of water resistance.
 Children will carry out and review their investigation in Lesson 8 of this unit.